wp-plugins-mirror/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 6.2.9 =
+* Improvement: Updated internal GeoIP database.
+* Improvement: Better error handling when a site is unreachable publicly.
+* Fix: Fixed a URL in alert emails that did not correctly detect when sent from a multisite installation.
+* Fix: Addressed an issue where the scan did not alert about a new WordPress version.

 = 6.2.8 =
 * Improvement: Added support for hiding the username information revealed by the WordPress 4.7 REST API.
 Thanks Vladimir Smitka.